Thursday, November 21, 2024

 Fig. 1: Automatic water pump controller circuit

-The lower limit ‘A’ is connected to the base of transistor T1 (BC547), the collector of which is connected to the 12V power supply, and the emitter is connected to relay RL1.
-Relay RL1 is connected to pin 13 of NAND gate N3.
+The lower-level probe ‘A’ is connected to the base of transistor T1 (BC547), with its collector linked to 12V power supply and its emitter is connected to relay RL1.
+Relay RL1 is also connected to pin 13 of NAND gate N3.

 - Advertisement -

-Similarly, the upper-limit probe ‘B’ is connected to the base of transistor T2 (BC547), the collector of which is connected to the 12V power supply, and the emitter is connected to pins 1 and 2 of NAND gate N1 and ground via resistor R3.
+Similarly, the upper-level probe ‘B’ is connected to the base of transistor T2 (BC547).
+The collector of T2 is connected to 12V power supply, while its emitter is connected to both pins 1 and 2 of NAND gate N1 and ground via resistor R3.

 The output pin 4 of NAND gate N2 is connected to pin 12 of NAND gate N3.